 Art.
 1. Sec.
 1.1.
-The scope of these ethical rules is to create a framework for the professionally responsible collaboration between the pharmac and healthcare professionals, in such a manner that profession ethics are paramount, and pressure opportunities and depende parties are excluded.
-The ethical rules state a number of mini which must be complied with, in addition to the applicable laws reutical industry al standards and ncy between the mum standards, Sec.
+The scope of these ethical rules is to create a framework professionally responsible collaboration between the ph and healthcare professionals, in such a manner that prof ethics are paramount, and pressure opportunities and de parties are excluded.
+The ethical rules state a number of which must be complied with, in addition to the applicable armaceutical industry essional standards and pendency between the f minimum standards, Sec.
 1.2.
-Pharmaceutical companies must maintain high ethical standa Promotion-al measures: rds at all times. a) Must never be such as to bring discredit upon, or reduce confide maceutical industry ence in the phar- b) Should recognize the specific characteristics of medicinal prodution fessional standing of the recipient(s), and c) Must not be likely to cause offense. acts and the pro-
+Pharmaceutical companies must maintain high ethical s Promotion-al measures: standards at all times. a) Must never be such as to bring discredit upon, or reduce of maceutical industry confidence in the phar- b) Should recognize the specific characteristics of medicinal fessional standing of the recipient(s), and c) Must not be likely to cause offense. products and the pro-